Mikel-UA/Content_Based_Filtering/README.md

 # Content_Based_Filtering
-Filtering based on films overviews, the program will show similar films based on its content
+Content based filtering, the program will show similar films to a given title based on its overviews